dfoverdx/PokeStreamer-Tools-Docs/docs/setup.md

 #### How to Update to the Latest Version ####

 In the future, when there's an exciting new release hot off the--uhhh... github.
 Hot off the github.
-Well, when there is and you're dying to get your hands on it, in Command Prompt, navigate to the `PokeStreamer-Tools` directory and run:
+Well, when there is and you're dying to get your hands on it, in Command Prompt, navigate to the `PokeStreamer-Tools/node` directory and run:

 ```dos
 git stash --include-untracked